• Job Vacancies

 • Inform parents/carers when there are concerns over attendance or punctuality

-• Should concerns arise, we will invite parents/carers to come into school for discussion, so that we can work together to ensure your child attends school and on time
+• Should concerns arise, we will invite parents/carers to come into school for discussion, so that we can work together to ensure your child attends school on time

 • Celebrate good attendance and punctuality with class certificates, trophies, achievement assemblies and rewards for classes and individual children.